-WLAN connection (Need to connect a Wireless Network Interface Controller)
+WLAN connection (Need to connect Wi-Fi module)

 Tap WIFI icon to enter the WLAN settings interface, as shown in Figure 13-5.

 Figure 13-5 WLAN Connection Setting

 Tap on/off bar to turn the WLAN function on.
 Oscilloscope can automatically scan the surrounding wireless networks and display their names by list.